 The Company will publicly announce, no later than the day of its execution, any Related-Party Transactions carried out by the Company or its Group companies, whose value reaches or exceeds 5% of the total asset items or 2.5% of the annual turnover, as legally required.
-Furthermore, it will report on Related-Party Transactions in the semi-annual financial report, the annual corporate governance report, and the annual accounts memorandum, in the cases and with the scope established by law.
+Furthermore, it will report on Related-Party Transactions in the semiannual financial report, the annual corporate governance report, and the annual accounts memorandum, in the cases and with the scope established by law.

 The Company is not aware of any kind of relationship (commercial, contractual, or familial) between the holders of significant holdings.
 Notwithstanding any potential commercial or contractual relationships with CaixaBank, within the ordinary course of business and on an arm's length basis.
-To regulate the relationships between the "la Caixa" Banking Foundation and CaixaBank and their respective groups, and to avoid situations of conflict of interest, the Internal Protocol of Relationships

-(amended in October 2021) has been signed.
+To regulate the relationships between the "la Caixa" Banking Foundation and CaixaBank and their respective groups, and to avoid situations of conflict of interest, the Internal Protocol of Relationships (amended in October 2021) has been signed.
 The main objectives of this Protocol are: (i) to manage related-party transactions; (ii) to establish mechanisms to prevent conflicts of interest; (iii) the right of first refusal on Monte de Piedad; (iv) to collaborate in CSR and Sustainability matters;(v) and to regulate the information flow in order to comply with periodic reporting obligations.
 The aforementioned Protocol is available on the corporate website, and its compliance is subject to annual oversight by the Committee.

 Notwithstanding the above, the Internal Protocol of Relationships also sets out the general criteria for conducting transactions or providing services on market terms, as well as identifying the services that the companies of the FBLC Group provide or may provide to the CaixaBank Group companies, and vice versa.
 The Protocol establishes the circumstances and terms for approving transactions.
 In general the Board of Directors is the competent body for approving these transactions.
-Under Clause 3.4 of the Protocol, specific operations require the prior approval of CaixaBank's Board of Directors, which must be preceded by a report from the Audit Committee.
-This requirement extends to the other signatories of the Protocol as well.
-(A.5+D.6).
+In certain cases provided for in Clause 3.4 of the Protocol, certain transactions will be subject to prior approval by the CaixaBank Board of Directors, which must have a prior report from the Audit Committee, and the same applies to the other signatories of the Protocol.
+(A.5 + D.6)

-With regard to board members, articles 29 and 30 of the Board Regulations address the duty of non-competition for Board members and the management of conflict of interest situations, respectively.
+In relation to Board members, Articles 29 and 30 of the Board Regulations govern their duty of noncompetition and applicable conflict of interest situations, respectively.
 (D.6)